josephdorantech/Aircraft-Unity/README.md

 # Aircraft-Unity
 A collection of scripts for rigidbody aircraft controllers in Unity.
 Also contains Camera scripts and rigidbody modifiers.

+This will require an addition to the Input Manager (Check Project Settings).
+You will need an addition of "Rudder".
+You will need to change:
+-Negative button: (e.g, "q").
+This is left.
+-Positive button: (e.g, "e").
+This is right.
+-Gravity: 3
+-Sensitivity: 3
+-Snap: True

 Aircraft controls - For controlling jets/airplanes.
 Requires a rigidbody component with the following values:
                         Mass: 5000
                         Drag: 1